Chener-Zhang/Operating-System-Project/project 4/4B/readme.md

 ### Before reading:
 * **i m going to roughly explain my technic for making direction and file.
-The data structure for making or changing the direction is very similar to tree data structure; i have a current path and previous path in myh direction structure. but i m not accuratly using the tree data structure; i combine the tree and using the array to represent my data something like heap representation;**
+The data structure for making or changing the direction is very similar to tree data structure; i have a current path and previous path in my direction structure. but i m not accuratly using the tree data structure; i combine the tree and using the array to represent my data something like heap representation;**

 **SO:**